Numerical-Analysis/course/README.md

 ```diff
 -Only the master branch will be graded.
 So put your graded work under this branch.
 ```
 - Step 5: No submission is needed.
+I will be able to see all your edits.
 You can edit as much as you want before the deadline.
 Stop committing to the master branch after the deadline, or a penalty could be applied.

 ## Contribute to the class and getting help on github
 **You can always get help by emailing me, coming to my office hours, or make an appointment**